eecavanna/mongo-diff/README.md

 │                                           a corresponding document in        │
 │                                           collection B.                      │
 │                                           [default: id]                      │
-│    --is-direct-connection-a               Sets the `directConnection` flag   │ │                                           when connecting to the MongoDB     │ │                                           server containing collection A.    │ │                                           This can be useful when connecting │ │                                           to a replica set.                  │ ╰──────────────────────────────────────────────────────────────────────────────╯
+╰──────────────────────────────────────────────────────────────────────────────╯
 ╭─ Collection B ───────────────────────────────────────────────────────────────╮
 │ --mongo-uri-b                    TEXT  Connection string for accessing the   │